 Casper Wave and Purple are both all-foam mattresses designed to be both responsive and supportive.
-This post will go over the differences between the two models so you can determine which better meets your needs.
+This mattress comparison will go over the differences between the two models so you can determine which better meets your needs.

 - Both can be suitable for all three sleeping positions (back, stomach, and side).

-- Both should be able to handle heavier-weight sleepers.
+- Both should be able to handle heavier-weight sleepers and are both very supportive overall.

 - Purple costs less ($699 to $1,299 for the original Purple; $1,095 to $2,395 for Casper Wave).